TudorascuFelixC/CRUD_APP_2022/project.md

 ---------------------------------------------------------------------

->Introduction
+>Introduction <br>
->The use vehicle market is one of the most profitable businesses, especially >when it has a website.
-The goal of this project is to build a complete stack >online application for Felix Hypercars.
-From the backend system, this website >will be able to create CRUD (Create, Read, Update, and Delete) operations with >values taken from the user.
-In this app you can crate your own user, read all >your informatios, update your informations and delete your user.
+The use vehicle market is one of the most profitable businesses, especially when it has a website.
+The goal of this project is to build a complete stack online application for Felix Hypercars.
+From the backend system, this website will be able to create CRUD (Create, Read, Update, and Delete) operations with values taken from the user.
+In this app you can crate your own user, read all your informatios, update your informations and delete your user.

 What include the form ?
 - Username